cloudify-cosmo/docs.getcloudify.org/content/developer/custom_console/custom-widgets.md

 y             | The initial y location of the widget on the page configuration | The initial configuration of the widget (**Optional**)

-If x and/or y are not defined the page will be auto arranged (not recommended)
+If x and/or y are not defined the page is auto arranged (not recommended)

 For example:
 ```json